 The non-credit workshop-only fee is due one week after acceptance.
 Once accepted, you will be sent to a secure link to pay your balance online.
 You may also send a check to the attention of “Writers in Paradise” and payable to Eckerd College.

+Please see our refund policy here.
 Applicants who cancel must do so via mail, email, or fax.
-Those who cancel within 30 business days will receive a full refund, minus the handling fee.
-Those who cancel between 15-30 business days will receive a 50% refund, minus the handling fee.
+An administrative fee of $55 will apply for all cancellations and the following refund would apply: those who cancel 30 business days before the start of the conference will receive a full refund.
+Those who cancel between 15-29 business days will receive a 50% refund.
 No refunds will be issued within 15 business days of the conference, or if the participant chooses to leave the conference early.
-A $55 handling fee will be assessed for returned checks.

 All courses, speakers, and faculty are subject to change.
 Participation in Eckerd College Writers’ Conference is at the sole discretion of the co-directors.